 This project was a combined renovation and preservation of nine historic buildings.
 Originally the H. Lawrence & Sons Rope Works, they date from the 1850s and 1930s.

 The 317-foot long complex at the western edge of North Brooklyn’s Industrial Business Zone provides light industrial and artisanal workspaces.
 As the last remaining structure of its kind in Brooklyn it is listed on the National Register of Historic Places.

 In 2009, the project was recognized with two awards, the New York State Historic Preservation Award and a Building Brooklyn Award.

-Located near St. Nicholas Park in Harlem, this historic brownstone was both restored and renovated after suffering from fire and subsequent water damage.
+This residence in Harlem is located near St. Nicholas Park.
+The historic brownstone was both restored and renovated after suffering from fire and subsequent water damage.

-Details were meticulously restored to their original condition and the entire brownstone was upgraded with new plumbing and electrical services, a central air conditioning system, recessed lighting, and hardwired with a sound system on the first floor and wireless ethernet throughout.
+Details were meticulously restored to their original condition and the entire brownstone was upgraded with:

 OCV converted the historic buildings at 55 Warren and 55 Murray Streets into a single address that redefines luxury living in Tribeca.